pavel-borik/GraphApp/API.md

-                        "id": // unique id - required by Visjs "label": // node label to be displayed "group": // group id for node styling "fixed": true, //visjs settings
+                        "id": // unique id - required by Visjs "label": // node label to be displayed "group": // group id for node styling },
-                        "physics": false //visjs settings
-                    },
                     //...other nodes displayed as a legend...//
                 ]
             }
         },
         "queried_entity": {
-           "basic_info": { // all the basic_info attributes are REQUIRED
-                "internal_id": // globally unique id
+            "id": // globally unique id
-                "name": // name of the entity displayed in the info card header "type": // name of the entity displayed in the info card header, e.g. "Market Balance Area", "actions": [
+            "name": // name of the entity displayed in the info card header "type": // name of the entity displayed in the info card subheader, e.g. "Market Balance Area", "actions": [
                 {
                     "type": // Actions for entity, also the label of corresponding button (for example "Edit") "url":  // target url
                 },
-                ]
-            },
+            ],
             "detail": {
                 //...all the attributes that should be displayed in the info card...
             }